 Beautiful colors, right?
 There are both warm and cool colors in this image.
 Lots of warm darker beige!

-First, there are a lot more warm tones in this image than cool!
-And that is your first tip…
+Why do the warm sand and the cool ocean look so pretty together?
+Because there are a lot more warm tones in this image than cool!

 Warm colors bring out the best in beige!

-A little bit of warmed up cool hues in a neutral room can look pretty!
+A little bit of warmed-up cool hues in a neutral room make it come alive.

-And I love this chair because it is a mix of both warm beige and gray!
-The tension of the cool gray brings a bit of life and excitement or tension to the beige (warm) room I put it in.
+The tension of the blue brings a bit of life and excitement to the beige room.